SVVVG3/GALL3RY/src/styles/README.md

 - Placeholders
 - Responsive Styles

-## When to Use Each Approach
+## Best Practices
-- For new components: Use the unified CSS approach for simplicity
+When adding new styles:
-- For maintaining backward compatibility: Ensure both approaches work correctly
+1. Add them to the unified CSS file (`nft-unified.css`)
-- For performance testing: Use the toggle to compare the approaches
+2. Follow the section organization pattern

-# CSS Structure
+3. Ensure styles work correctly across all components

-## Consolidated NFT Component Styles
+## NFT Component Styles

-The NFT component styles have been consolidated into a single file `nft-components.css`.
-This file contains all the necessary styles for:
+The unified CSS file `nft-unified.css` contains all the necessary styles for:

 - NFT Gallery container and layout
 - NFT Grid with virtualized support